Last Updated on August 21, 2022

 Musée du Fjord in La Baie

-Next on this busy day was a visit to Musée du Fjord in La Baie, about 45 minutes beyond the national park on Route 170.
-Exploring the museum’s multi-media exhibits, touch tanks and giant aquarium, we learned a great deal about the fascinating science of Saguenay Fjord.
+Next was a visit to Musée du Fjord in La Baie, about 45 minutes beyond the park on Route 170.
+There we explored the museum’s multi-media exhibits, touch tanks and giant aquarium.
+We also learned a great deal about the fascinating science of Saguenay Fjord.

 La Baie, as its name suggests, sits on a large bay near the terminus of Saguenay Fjord.
 It is a borough of Saguenay, the region’s largest city, and a busy port.
 Most cruise ships sailing the fjord dock here for a day of sightseeing.
 Fortunately it also was home to our campground for the evening.